 For more information about LMFT careers, see the LMFT career guide.

-- Receive your certification.
+- Receive your school counseling certificate.

 To learn more about the path to becoming a school counselor, visit our school counseling career guide.

 Licensed Chemical Dependency Counselor (LCDC)

 In Texas, counselors specifically trained to address substance abuse issues are licensed as Licensed Chemical Dependency Counselors (LCDCs) through the Texas Department of Health and Human Services (HHS).
 You must apply to become a Licensed Chemical Dependency Counselor Intern (LCDC-I) first to work towards full licensure.
 As of January 2023, the application fee to become an LCDC-I is $25.
 Although only a high school degree is required to become an LCDC-I, you will need to complete at least an associate’s degree and a significant clinical internship to earn full licensure.
 Supervised work experience may be waived for applicants with a graduate-level degree in a counseling-related field.
 As an LCDC, you will be able to work with individuals suffering from chemical dependency to help them address substance use issues and the impact of substance use in their daily lives, but more complex cases may need to be referred to other types of counseling professionals.
 To become an LCDC: